Inedo/inedo-docs/ProGet/feeds/nuget.md

 ## Legacy (Quirks) NuGet Feeds {#legacy data-title="Legacy (Quirks) NuGet Feeds"}

 NuGet feeds created prior to ProGet 5.0 are considered Legacy (Quirks) NuGet feeds.
 The quirks feed type uses the loose semantic versioning rules that NuGet.org preferred in the past.
 In ProGet 5.0, new NuGet feeds now use a more sophisticated versioning scheme that accommodates semantic versioning 2.0 rules for pre-release version strings.
+However, versions that violate the SemVer2 specification will still appear in SemVer2 feeds.

 To migrate a legacy (quirks) NuGet feed, click the "migrate" link on the manage feed page.
 ProGet will pop up a confirmation dialog with a couple migration options.
 When executing a migration, ProGet will do the following: